webspresso

 PathResponsibility

-src/server.jscreateApp, Express stack, error pages, plugin orchestration
+src/server.jscreateApp, Hono compat wiring, error pages, plugin orchestration

 src/file-router.jsScan pages/, map files to routes, wire API handlers and SSR